Sharabin Dmitry

 in a couple of sentences… or more 😜

-Being a teacher of Maths and Informatics by profession, I've been teaching people Informatics for almost two decades.
-I'm a Microsoft Certified Trainer (MCT) and expert in Microsoft Office Suite (MOS Master).
+As a freelance educator, I help companies develop courses and organize educational events for their employees.
+I have been teaching informatics to people of all ages for over two decades.
+I am a Microsoft Certified Trainer (MCT) and an expert in Microsoft Office Suite (MOS Master).

 My work